Where to Find Free Packing and Moving Boxes

 By making an educated guess of how much will fit in each box, you prevent the mistake of underestimating the number of boxes you may need or buying too many.
 Additionally, a detailed inventory makes it very easy to keep track of your belongings during a move (especially if you hire movers) and will help you find important items quickly.

-Start by Asking Friends, Family, and Co-Workers
+Start by Asking Friends, Family, and Co-Workers for free boxes

 Make a quick list of the people you know have recently moved and reach out to them.
 If you don’t know of anyone off the top of your head, post on social media.
 Make sure to ask for a specific number of boxes and be open to picking those boxes up yourself.